juice-shop/pwning-juice-shop/appendix/solutions.md

 1. During the
-   [Order the Christmas special offer of 2014](#order-the-christmas-special-offer-of-2014) challenge you learned that the _Search_ functionality is susceptible to SQL Injection.
+   [Order the Christmas special offer of 2014](#order-the-christmas-special-offer-of-2014) challenge you learned that the `/rest/product/search` endpoint is susceptible to SQL Injection into the `q` parameter.
-2. The attack payload you need to craft is a `UNION SELECT` merging the data from the user's DB table into the products shown in the _Search Results_ table.
+2. The attack payload you need to craft is a `UNION SELECT` merging the data from the user's DB table into the products returned in the JSON result.
 3. As a starting point we use the known working `'))--` attack pattern and try to make a `UNION SELECT` out of it
 4. Searching for `')) UNION SELECT * FROM x--` fails with a